kamenco/spock/README.md

 The page is tested on different browsers Chrome, Firefox, Safari, Opera.
 The page is responsive and contains all the functions accross differenr screens and sizes.

-Thejavascript files have been checked on www.jshint.com.
+The javascript files have been checked on www.jshint.com.
 There are no issues.
+Probably have to improve the identation so that the code to look better.

 ![The performance of the web page on jshint !](assets/jshint.png "Perform")